 - A single reward for a single action.
 We’re focused on the entire relationship, not just the end result.

-- Free stuff with no return investment from the school or classroom.
-There is no charge for being a partner and there is LOTS of cool stuff we can do together, we just need to know you are as invested as we are.
+- There is no charge for being a partner and we can do LOTS of cool stuff together, we just need to know there’s equal investment from the school and students.

 This map has location and project descriptions for all our current partner schools.
 Click the paw print to see the school name and a short summary of their efforts.